The PRD Isn’t Dead: New Best Practices for Digital Product Development

 About the author

-Milos is a digital product specialist who has built and shaped cutting-edge products in education, HR, e-commerce, healthcare, and more.
+Milos is a digital product specialist who has built and shaped cutting-edge products in education, HR, e-commerce, and healthcare, and is currently product and operations lead for sport tech startup Feldspar.
 His creative solutions span numerous international companies and innovative startups, including MIT Startup Nanoramic Laboratories.
 Milos is a Certified ScrumMaster and Certified Scrum Professional-Product Owner.